ORNL-QCI/ExaTENSOR/GFC/README.md

    operations for which ultimate Flop/s efficiency is not required.
    The use of GFC containers in the inner loop of compute intensive kernels is highly discouraged (please resort to plain data, like arrays).
- # Due to the limitations of Fortran class inheritence, public methods
+ # Due to limitations of Fortran class inheritence, public methods
    with a trailing underscore shall NEVER be used by the end user!